-It is proposed that the stormwater management strategy is implemented over six (6) Surface Water Management Phases and the proposed strategy for each phase is presented on Figures 3A to 3F.
-Generally the surface water management measures for each phase are similar and entail the following where applicable:
+The stormwater management strategy will be implemented over six Surface Water Management Phases and the proposed strategy for each phase is presented on Drawings 3A to 3F.
+Generally, the surface water management measures for each phase are similar and entail the following where applicable:

 - Install perimeter (grassed / lightly vegetated) ditches (swales) at the outer foot of the screening berms / overburden stockpiles to route 'dirty' runoff (initial treatment) from the mounds to appropriately sized settlement / attenuation ponds (secondary treatment).
 Shallower longitudinal gradients in the swales would encourage longer residence times, lower velocities and thus improve treatment effectiveness.
-The perimeter ditches are identified with blue dashed lines and the ponds as blue rectangles on Figure 2 and Figures 3A to 3F. - A locally created sump excavated into the underlying sands and gravels accepts the 'treated' outflow from the pond where the runoff will locally form groundwater recharge (via infiltration through the sands and gravels thus providing a tertiary level of surface water treatment) and reduction in surface water volumes.
+The perimeter ditches are identified with blue dashed lines and the ponds as blue rectangles on Drawing 2 and Drawings 3A to 3F. - A locally created sump excavated into the underlying sands and gravels accepts the 'treated' outflow from the pond where the runoff will locally form groundwater recharge (via infiltration through the sands and gravels thus providing a tertiary level of surface water treatment) and reduction in surface water volumes.
 Sumps are to be connected to the outer settlement ponds by a culvert/pipe beneath the perimeter berm.
-The infiltration sumps are identified as magenta squares on Figure 2 and Figures 3A to 3F. - Interception ditches are proposed upslope of the Surface Water Management Phases to prevent stormwater runoff from the up-gradient catchment entering the extraction areas.
-This water is considered 'clean' and therefore does not require treatment; instead it is routed around the Surface Water Management Phases via diversion ditches and allowed to disperse overland (via a series of shallow excavated diffusion channels).
+The infiltration sumps are identified as magenta squares on Drawing 2 and Drawings 3A to 3F. - Interception ditches are proposed upslope of the Surface Water Management Phases to prevent stormwater runoff from the up-gradient catchment entering the extraction areas.
+This water is considered 'clean' and therefore does not require treatment; instead, it is routed around the Surface Water Management Phases via diversion ditches and allowed to disperse overland (via a series of shallow excavated diffusion channels).
 This provides hydrological continuity between the upslope and downslope of the relevant Surface Water Management Phases.
-The diversion ditches are identified with orange dashed lines on Figure 2 and Figures 3A to 3F. - A temporary locally created sump excavated within the extraction area to collect clean runoff upslope of the Surface Water Management Phases during the development of Phases 2, 3 and 4 (see orange square on Figures 3B to 3D).
-The temporary sump will also collect water from Pond C during the Phase 3 extraction operation (Figure 3C).
+The diversion ditches are identified with orange dashed lines on Drawings 3A to 3F. - A temporary locally created sump excavated within the extraction area to collect clean runoff upslope of the Surface Water Management Phases during the development of Phases 2, 3 and 4 (see orange square on Drawings 3B to 3D).
+The temporary sump will also collect water from Pond C during the Phase 3 extraction operation (Drawing 3C).
 The temporary sump is to be located in a low topographic spot within the extraction area and is required due to topographic constraints that impede gravity flow of clean water away from the extraction area (see direction of diversion ditches discharging to the temporary sump).
-Water collected in the temporary sump will either infiltrate or be pumped to the temporary diversion ditch located east of Phase 1, which conveys clean water to the perimeter of the extraction area for direct release to the environment (Figures 3B to 3D).
+Water collected in the temporary sump will either infiltrate or be pumped to the temporary diversion ditch located west of Phase 1, which conveys clean water to the perimeter of the extraction area for direct release to the environment (Drawings 3B to 3D).